ralphv/require-inject-scope/README.md

 require(["./sample.js", {"$config":configObject, "$helper": helperObject}]);
 ```

-The file sample.js will have the two variables `$config` and `$helper` defined in it's scope similar to the standard available variables.
+The file sample.js will have the two variables `$config` and `$helper` defined in its scope similar to the standard available variables.

 ### License